dhanraj9527/Elder-Assistance/WT_Project-main/README.md

 - Includes a BMI calculator to help users assess their body mass index.
 - Instantly informs users about whether they are normal, overweight, or underweight.

-## Live Demo

-Visit the live demo of the application at [https://elderly-health.netlify.app/](https://elderly-health.netlify.app/)

 ## Screenshots